 After your healthcare professional or emergency room (ER) doctor confirms the presence of a DVT, they will go over the treatment process with you.
-You may be prescribed different types of medication to break up the clot and also stop clots from continuing to form.
+You may be prescribed different types of medication to break up the blood clot and also stop blood clots from continuing to form.
 In some cases, a surgical procedure may be recommended to treat the DVT.

 Who do I see to start DVT treatment?

 Often, your primary care physician will be able to recommend DVT treatments to manage your DVT.
 If this is not the case, or if they feel you would be better served by seeing a specialist, they might refer you to what’s called a “thrombosis clinic."
 This is a facility staffed by healthcare professionals with special training in bleeding and clotting disorders

 If you want to find a doctor who specializes in DVT treatment and management, the American Society of Hematology offers a tool to look up healthcare professionals near you.

 Injectable prescription medicines

 Often, healthcare professionals begin treatment using intravenous or injectable blood thinners to help stop the blood clot from growing larger and help prevent other blood clots from forming.
 You may receive an injectable blood thinner for a few days before starting an oral blood thinner like warfarin (Coumadin®), dabigatran (Pradaxa®), or edoxaban (Savaysa®).
 Once the oral blood thinner becomes effective, the injectable medicine is stopped.

 Oral blood thinners are also prescribed to help stop the blood clot from growing larger and help prevent other blood clots from forming.
 You do not need to use an injectable blood thinner before starting XARELTO® or apixaban (Eliquis®), but warfarin (Coumadin®), dabigatran (Pradaxa®), and edoxaban (Savaysa®) may only be taken after you have been treated with an injectable blood thinner.